U.S. Olympic swimmer accuses ex-coach of sexual abuse when she was 16

-(Reuters) - A former U.S. Olympic swimmer accused a former national team coach of sexually abusing her when she was 16, joining a chorus of young athletes in gymnastics and other sports who have come forward with similar allegations involving team officials.
+Feb 8 (Reuters) - A former U.S. Olympic swimmer accused a former coach of the national team of sexually abusing her when she was 16, joining a chorus of young athletes in gymnastics and other sports who have come forward with similar allegations involving team officials.

 Ariana Kukors, who represented the United States in the 2012 Olympic Games, said Sean Hutchison, then a coach for USA Swimming’s national team, began “grooming” her for a sexual relationship when she was 13.

-“I’ve realized that stories like my own are too important to go unwritten,” Kukors, 28, said in a statement on Wednesday.
+“I’ve realized that stories like my own are too important to go unwritten,” she said in a statement on Wednesday.

-Hutchison said in a statement to the New York Times the accusations were not true.
-According to the Times, the statement said Hutchison and Kukors were involved in a “committed relationship.”

-“At no time did I ever abuse Ariana Kukors or do anything with her that was not consensual,” the statement said.
-“I absolutely deny having any sexual or romantic relationship with her before she was old enough to legally make those decisions for herself.
-Prior to that time, I did nothing to ‘groom’ her.”

-His swimming club, the King Aquatic Club in Washington state, said in a statement the news “broke our collective hearts.”
-Hutchison remained a club executive but had no “direct interaction with our swimmers for a very long time,” it said.

-Kukors said she first met Hutchison through the club.
-It described her as “part of the King Aquatic family.”
+His swimming club, the King Aquatic Club, did not respond to requests for comment.
+Kukors said she first met Hutchison at the club, near Seattle, Washington.

-Investigators from the U.S. Department of Homeland Security have searched Hutchison’s Seattle home, a department spokeswoman said, describing it as an investigation into “alleged online child exploitation,” without giving further details.
+Investigators from the U.S. Department of Homeland Security have executed a search warrant at Hutchison’s Seattle home, according to Kukors’ statement and media reports.
+The department did not respond to questions.

 Athletes have denounced U.S. Olympic officials in recent weeks as reacting too slowly to reports of sexual abuse.
-The criticism grew from the emotionally charged sentencing hearings for Larry Nassar, the former USA Gymnastics team doctor who pleaded guilty to sexual abuse last year.
+The criticism grew from the emotionally charged sentencing hearings for Larry Nassar, the former USA Gymnastics team doctor who pleaded guilty to sexual abuse.

+Nearly 200 women testified in televised hearings about being molested by Nassar, who was sentenced to decades in prison.
+Many of them also castigated sports officials as turning a blind eye.
+The U.S. Olympic Committee has hired a law firm to investigate.

 Kukors echoed this complaint.